 Renaissance Weekend is comprised of hundreds of programs and shared meals in which participants with in-depth knowledge reflect off-the-record on a wide variety of current issues.
 (See Content) Lively discussion by all participants is encouraged, and the tone is decidedly relaxed.

-Each afternoon is set aside for recreation, including sports, seaside activities, relaxation, and exploring Austin.
-Sunday lunch is "on-your-own" to allow participants the opportunity to sample local restaurants and dine with fellow participants and new friends.
+Each afternoon is set aside for recreation, including sports, seaside activities, relaxation, and exploring Amelia Island.
+Saturday dinner and Sunday lunch are "on-your-own" to allow participants the opportunity to sample local restaurants and dine with fellow participants and new friends.

 Participants' program assignments are based on information provided on the Participant Profiles page of their online registration, which should be completed as early as possible.
 Please email the Renaissance Weekend team if changes have been made to your Participant Profile after your registration is confirmed and before we distribute the Tentative Program.

 In late-January, the Tentative Program and other materials will be sent to each registered party's lead participant, who is asked to share them with other members of his/her party.

 Registration opens on Thursday, February 17th at 4:00 P.M. at The Ritz-Carlton, Amelia Island where participants pick up their materials and the Final Program, and check in separately with their hotel.
 Proctors and Moderators briefings meet between 4:00 P.M. and 6:00 P.M.
 The first program begins at 6:00 P.M. that evening at The Ritz-Carlton, Amelia Island.